suzanaleles/proteomePhyto/README.md

 ## Model analyses

-Model analyses were carriedout in R. R code to vizualize and reproduce the figures in the paper are given here
+Model analyses were carriedout in R. R code to vizualize and reproduce the figures in the paper are given in:
+1) val.R for model validation
+2) sensi.R for all other figures and sensitivity analyses